tyrann0us/Donation-Can/readme.txt

 This version contains many of improvements that make Donation Can easier to use.

 == Changelog ==

+= 1.5.7 =
+* Full localization support.
+* Finnish translation.
+More languages coming in the upcoming versions.
+Get in touch if you want to provide a translation for your language.
+* Plugin security improvements on settings pages and AJAX calls.
+* Split the name of the donor into first name and last name to allow more options for e-mail message formatting.
+* Fixed compatibility problems with the "After the deadline" plugin.

 = 1.5.6 =
 * Donation widget settings now show only the settings that are applicable to the selected style.